LoreBene99/RT1_Assignment1/README.md

 </p>

 ### adjust_grab(dist_silver,rot_y_silver):
-This function is very important since the robot has to allign in the right way before getting closer to the silver token and then starting the grab routine.
+This function is very important since the robot has to allign in the right way toward the silver token, before getting closer to it and then starting the grab routine.
 - Arguments
   - rot_silver (float): angle between the robot and the closest silver token;
   - dist_silver (float): distance from the closest silver token.